Generate Multiple Pretty URL Presentations with Marp and JavaScript

 npm init

-npm install --save-dev @marp-team/marp-cli glob
+npm install --save-dev @marp-team/marp-cli

 Once the packages are installed, let’s update the package.json by changing the type to module and adding a scripts section: